github-education-resources/GitHubGraduation-2021/README.md

 # How to join the Class of 2021

-There are two steps in order to join graduation and receive swag in the mail.
+There are two steps (and a third option!) to join graduation and receive swag in the mail.
 1. [Fill out the swag shipment form](https://airtable.com/shrM5IigBuRFaj33H).
 Note: the form needs to be done before creating your Pull Request and does not guarantee participation in the event.
 Your PR must be successfully merged to be included and only the first 5,000 merged PRs will receive swag.
 2. Submit a pull request with your profile information to join the Yearbook and be highlighted in the graduation event.
+3. (optional) Level up your swag and make an additional appearance at graduation by sharing a story of a teacher who has made an impact in your education.
+More info below!

+## 1. Fill out the swag shipment form.
+Information submitted to [the swag shipment form]((https://airtable.com/shrM5IigBuRFaj33H)) will only be used to ship swag for graduation.
+Submiting the form does not guarantee you will receive swag in the mail.
+Only the first 5,000 graduates to successfully merge their pull request to the Yearbook will receive a shipment.

-## Adding yourself to Yearbook
+## 2. Add yourself to Yearbook 🏫

 Replace `<YOUR-USERNAME>` with your GitHub username in this guide.

-### 1. Create the folder _data/YOUR-USERNAME/
+### First, create the folder _data/YOUR-USERNAME/
 Fork this repository, create a new folder inside the `_data` folder, and name it with your username.
 It should look something like this `_data/<YOUR-USERNAME>/`.
 Ex.

 ```
 _data/MonaTheOctocat/
 ```
-### 2. Add your profile information
+### Second, add your profile information
 Create a markdown file in your folder following the convention `<YOUR-USERNAME>.md`.
 Ex.

 ```